foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 ```
 ## Model Adaptation Tool (experimental feature)

-Models in TFLM format need to be pre-adapted before being used with MLI 2.0 due to differences in weight's tensor layout in some kernels.
+Models in TFLM format need to be pre-adapted before being used with MLI 2.0 due to differences in weights' tensor layout in some kernels.
 Adaptation is done automatically during TFLM project generation, but requires TensorFlow to be installed.

-To use the Model Adaptation Tool, you need following tools in addtition to common requirments:
+To use the Model Adaptation Tool, you need the following tools in addtition to common requirments:
 * [Python](https://www.python.org/downloads/) 3.7 or higher
 * [TensorFlow for Python](https://www.tensorflow.org/install/pip) version 2.5 or higher

-If you want to use your own model, exported from TensorFlow in **.tflite** or **.cc** format, you will need to adapt it manually using adaptation tool from the current folder, using the following command:
+If you want to use your own model, exported from TensorFlow in **.tflite** or **.cc** format, you will need to adapt it manually using the Model Adaptation Tool from the current folder, using the following command:

 ```
 python adaptation_tool.py <path_to_input_model_file> \